JTCaldeira/CGANs-limited-data/README.md

 The first example looks up the training configuration and performs the same operation as if `--metrics=pr50k3_full` had been specified during training.
 The second example downloads a pre-trained network pickle, in which case the values of `--mirror` and `--data` must be specified explicitly.

+Note that in order to use CLIP-based metrics, you need to download the pre-trained [CLIP ViT-B/32](https://arxiv.org/abs/2103.00020) by OpenAI (shared through a GitHub [repository](https://github.com/openai/CLIP) and place it in  `models/clip-vit_b32.pkl`.

 See [StyleGAN2+ADA instructions](https://github.com/NVlabs/stylegan2-ada-pytorch/blob/main/README.md#quality-metrics) for more details on the available metrics.

 ## Contact<a name="Contact"></a>